dimartinot/gee_sar_fetcher/README.md

 ```

+The fetch method loads the full data stack in memory.
+For large areas or long time interval, using the `fetch_and_save` alternative, that progressively saves SAR Images as GeoTIFF.
+They can then be opened in any QGIS-like software as a normal geocoded .tiff file.
+For more info, see [link...](https://gee-sar-fetcher.readthedocs.io/en/latest/pages/documentation.html#geesarfetcher.fetch_and_save)

-To fetch over a single point, the process is similar to the difference that we use another function, called ``fetch_point`` and only provide a single coordinates tuple rather than either two or 5 tuples for the area query.
+To fetch over a single point, the process is similar to the difference that we use another function, called `fetch_point` and only provide a single coordinates tuple rather than either two or 5 tuples for the area query.

 ```python
 from geesarfetcher import fetch_point